 The Bachelor and Accelerated Master Pathway for MSIS is an integrated, five-year program that is designed for students at the Shidler College of Business who want to earn both an undergraduate and graduate degree in Information Technology Management.
 In this program, students may complete up to 9 credit hours of work in the MSIS program in their final year of their bachelor’s program.
 The remaining 21 credit hours are completed in one year as a graduate student in the MSIS program.
-Current undergraduates in Management Information Systems (MIS) may apply the spring semester of their junior year.
+Shidler MSIS majors will be able to apply to the MSIS Program toward the end of their junior year or early in their senior year.
 This program is for students who wish to enter professional careers in technical fields, such as business analysts, project managers, security analysts, or system development and implementation.
 Email: MSIS@hawaii.edu for more information.

 PhD in Business Administration

 The PhD Program in Business Administration offers an academically challenging and rigorous program designed to prepare highly motivated and intellectually gifted students for a career in research, teaching, and service with a particular focus on Asia and the Pacific.
 This full-time program emphasizes a strong foundation in both methodological and theoretical training.
 A teaching opportunity supported by ongoing seminars in pedagogy will give students valuable experience in the classroom.
 Collaborative work with faculty will enhance research and learning opportunities.
 Students will also gain valuable computing, quantitative, and methodological skills vital to effective research.

 Doctoral candidates work closely with Shidler College faculty in areas of specialization that often parallel the strengths of faculty members.
 These areas include International Accounting, Asian Finance, Global Information Technology Management, International Marketing, and International Organization and Strategy.